amasood1193/Pi-ON-OFF/README.md

 https://sourceforge.net/projects/win32diskimager/files/latest/download

-alternatively you can build it manually on a rom of your chioce, there is a bug into the code i need to resolve*******
+alternatively you can build it manually on a rom of your chioce
 1. [Connect to your Raspberry Pi via SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/)

 2. Clone this repo: `git clone https://github.com/Howchoo/pi-power-button.git`